 As a member I want to see exercises, so that I can use them in workouts.

-As a member I want to see workouts, so that I can follow them.
+As a member I want to see workouts, so that I can view them and select one..

+As a member I want to start workout, so that I can follow it.

 As a trainer I want to create workouts, so that other members can use them.